Galser/tfe-selfsigned-with-proxy/README.md

 - Now you will be presented with settings screen where you will need to enter hostname: `tfe-ssc-3.guselietov.com` *( this used in the example, you may have another one if you modified settings earlier)* and press button **[Use Self-Signed Cert]**

    > Sometimes, depending on the speed of instance connection and external resources replies you will fail to access this screen because load-balancer could not detect that Terraform Dashboard already running and removed it from service.
 Just wait 30 seconds and refresh the page.
-- In the next step - you need to present your license file.
+- In the next step - you need to give your license file.
 Usually, it comes in a special tar-ball package with extension RLI.
 Press **[Choose license]**, Locate the file and upload.
 - The next screen allows you to select between *Online* and *air-gapped* installation.
 Choose **[Online]** and press **[Continue]** button
 - At the next step, you will need to enter the password, that can be used in the future to access THIS, Admin Console.
 Enter the desired password, and press **[continue]**
 - Now you will see the *"Preflight Checks"* when all the main requirements for the PTFE installation checked and the one that passed marked with a green checkmark.
 They ALL should be green to pass.